Process and Quality Control Procedures

 M=maximum number of bacteria per g or ml of product, that if exceeded by any one sample unit (subsamples) renders the lot in violation of the Regulations

 The Canadian Food And Drug Act and Regulations defines acceptable limits for several pathogens in cheese made from pasteurized milk and for cheese made from raw or unpasteurized milk.
 The limits for cheese made from pasteurized milk per g of cheese are: 500 coliform bacteria, 100 Escherichia coli, and 100 coagulase positive Staphylococcus aureus.
-The permitted numbers per gram of raw milk cheese are 5,000 coliforms, 500 Escherichia coli, and 1,000 coagulase positive S. aureus.
+The permitted numbers per gram of raw milk cheese are 5,000 coliforms, 500 E. coli, and 1,000 coagulase positive S. aureus.
 The tolerance for Listeria monocytogenes in cheese and any other ready to eat product is zero.

 Table 8.2.
 Microbiological Limits for Dairy-Cheese, Hard.
 Ex.
 Parmesan, aw<0.95 and pH<5.6.
 All cheeses are made with pasteurized milk.